-Quarterly results and annual reports will be published respectively in the Company's Quarterly Reports on Form 10-Q and the Company's Annual Report on Form 10-K, which are available on the Company's website (www.bnymellon.com, under the "Investors Relations - Financial Reports - SEC filings" captions).
+Quarterly and annual reports will be published respectively in the Company's Quarterly Reports on Form 10-Q and the Company's Annual Report on Form 10-K, which are available on the Company's website (www.bnymellon.com, under the "Investors Relations - Financial Reports - SEC filings" captions).

-Additional information, such as the credit ratings of the Company, can be found in the Company's Annual Report on Form 10-K (Exhibit IV).
+Additional information, such as the credit ratings of the Company, can be found in the Company's Annual Report (Exhibit IV).

-The cost of the stock-based compensation for U.S. GAAP accounting purposes is elaborated upon in the Company's Annual Report on Form 10-K (Exhibit IV).
-In addition, the Company has incurred legal costs of approximately US\$ 75,000 to implement this prospectus in order to offer securities under the Plans to eligible employees of its subsidiaries in the EEA.
+The cost of the stock-based compensation for U.S. GAAP accounting purposes is elaborated upon in the Company's Annual Report (Exhibit IV).
+In addition, the Company has incurred legal costs of approximately US\$ 55,000 to implement this prospectus in order to offer securities under the Plans to eligible employees of its subsidiaries in the EEA.